delinktech/ssm/README.md

-# ssm: A school system to manage students results
+# ssm: A school system

 ## Architecture
 - Laravel Framework 5.5.35 in the backend [Laravel](https://laravel.com)